Skip to content

 Only 8 out of 19 companies assessed received a top rating for their Environmental Report.
 This means that half of the kitchen appliance brands in our Ethical Kitchen Appliances Ratings Table fail to improve their environmental practices.
 We recommend avoiding these brands, as it is better to choose from brands that are transparent about what they are doing to address climate change.

 Although smaller kitchen appliances typically do not use as much energy as larger items such as ovens and fridge freezers, it is still important to consider energy consumption when looking for ethical kitchen appliances.
 There are many tips and tricks you can use to save energy.
-For instance, 4-slot toasters are typically a more sustainable toaster option if you are cooking for multiple people, as they consume less energy cooking all your toast in one go.
+For instance, 4-slot toasters are typically more energy-efficient if you are cooking for multiple people, as they consume less energy cooking all your toast in one go.
+The Energy Saving Trust offers practical guidance on reducing energy consumption from small kitchen appliances, which together can account for a significant share of household electricity use.

 Ethical babyfood, breastmilk